Foundations of Mathematics for Elementary Teachers II

 IV.
 Learning Objectives

-3. To gain an understanding and appreciation of the National Council of Teachers of Mathematics (NCTM) curriculum standards:
+B. Demonstrate an understanding of, and proficiency in teaching according to, the National Council of Teachers of Mathematics (NCTM) curriculum standards:

 • learn to value mathematics